 Your Buying Guide for the Best Gaming PCs in 2019

 While you can go straight to the list below and buy a PC in the exact specification reviewed, it's worth understanding what to look for as each supplier allows you to customise and configure your PC to tailor it for your needs.
 We have also tested the best gaming laptops, which might be a better option.
+These are the best gaming phones if you want to game anywhere.

 Different games place different demands on your computer hardware, but choosing a gaming PC will involve a balancing act between CPU and graphics performance.